IA 360

 How it works

 LDA is a three-level hierarchical Bayesian model built around an imaginary generative process: to "write" a document, you first draw its mixture of topics and then, word by word, pick a topic from that mixture and a word from that topic, with Dirichlet distributions as priors.
 The algorithm runs the process in reverse: given the observed words, it infers which topics best explain the corpus.
-Blei and his co-authors proposed variational inference with an EM algorithm; in 2004, Thomas Griffiths and Mark Steyvers popularized Gibbs sampling in PNAS, using it to extract 300 topics from 28,154 scientific abstracts.
+Blei and his co-authors presented approximate inference based on variational methods and an EM algorithm.
+In 2004, Thomas Griffiths and Mark Steyvers published an MCMC algorithm using Gibbs sampling in PNAS: they analyzed all 28,154 PNAS abstracts published from 1991 to 2001, compared models from 50 to 1,000 topics, and found that, under their corpus and hyperparameter choices, a 300-topic model accounted for the data best.
 The output is twofold: a list of topics described by their most probable words, and the proportion of each topic in each document.
 That made LDA ideal for exploring large corpora without reading them, from historical archives to newspaper collections; a Programming Historian lesson teaches how to apply it in the digital humanities with the MALLET toolkit.

 Documented limits